theodi/philbot/README.md

 ##Using it

-The following will build you a working Philbot appliance on an Ubuntu Vagrant VM.
+The following will build you a working Philbot appliance on an Ubuntu Precise Vagrant VM.
 Assumptions:

 * You have a Rackspace Cloudfiles account
 * You want to use a Cloudfiles container called _{bucket}_